Magento 2 Mass Product Update: 7 Proven Methods Reviewed

 When the summer sale is over, it often makes sense to hide seasonal items from your catalog.
 In the admin panel, go to Catalog > Products, filter the list to show "Summer Collection" items, and select them.
 Then choose Actions > Update Attributes, change the Status to Disabled, and save the changes.

-Magento 2 Mass product update attributes page
+Magento 2 mass product update attributes page

 With this approach, you can update product status, visibility, tax class, or category for a group of items at once.
 You can also edit custom attributes like brand or season, as long as those attributes are marked as "Visible on Product Grid" and "Used in Product Listing" in the attribute settings.
 Otherwise, they won’t appear in the mass update form.